ibobriakov/ipython-virtual-machine/README.md

 Right now, your virtual machine is running

-You can connect to machine in a command line
+You can connect to machine in a command line:
     vagrant ssh
 After that you will be connected to this machine and can implement different Unix commands